Note

 - Character filters that remove or replace individual characters from the input text.

-- A Tokenizer that breaks the input text into tokens, which become keys in the search index.
+- A tokenizer that breaks the input text into tokens, which become keys in the search index.

 - Token filters that manipulate the tokens produced by the tokenizer.

 These tokens are then stored in an inverted index, which allows for fast, full-text searches.
 An inverted index enables full-text search by mapping all unique terms extracted during lexical analysis to the documents in which they occur.
-You can see an example in the next diagram:
+You can see an example in the following diagram:

 All of search comes down to searching for the terms stored in the inverted index.
 When a user issues a query: